libwww-perl/URI-db/README.md

 * `db:sqlite:foo.db?foreign_keys=ON;journal_mode=WAL`
 * `db:pg://localhost:5433/postgres?client_encoding=utf8;connect_timeout=10`

+URIs may also have a fragment that names a specific database object.
+Since database URIs will generally be used for connecting, this part may be ignored.

+* `db:sqlite:my.db#users`
+* `db:pg://localhost/postgres#pg_catalog.pg_class`.

 ### URI Compliance ###

 Formally, a database URI as defined here is an opaque URI starting with `db:`